moreen19/SQL_exploratory-_and_Advanced_Analytics_Project/README.md

 - VIEWS
 - CTAS
 - STORED PROCEDURES

+**Some of the analytics carried out**

+- Change over time
+- Cummulative analysis
+- Performance analysis
+- Part to whole
+- Data segmentation
+- Reporting
+- Exploratory analysis
+- Database exploration
+- Dimensions exploration
+- Date exploration
+- Measures exploration
+- Magnitude analysis
+- Ranking

+   Below are samples of of the SQL code used.
 More scripts used for analysis can be found in the scripts folder.

 ```sql
 /*